 Samuel and Sharon Elswick became the third owners of the Holladay House Bed and Breakfast in the Fall of 2006.
 They love being stewards of this historic Virginia bed and breakfast, serving guests, and enjoying the surrounding community.
-We will happily tell you all about the many things to do in Virginia.
-For more information, contact our Virginia inn, read our Orange County Visitor’s Guide, or check out our Virginia Travel Packages!
+They love Orange County and will happily tell you all about the many things to do in Virginia.

 Sam and Sharon have lived in Virginia most of their lives, and Sam’s family has been in the Commonwealth since the seventeenth century.
 These innkeepers and their families have lived all over Virginia--the western mountains, the Shenandoah Valley, the Northern Neck, the Middle Peninsula, Northern Virginia, and, of course, the central Piedmont.
 This special connection to the Virginia landscape is what has motivated Sam and Sharon to plant their own roots into the rich Piedmont soil.

 Sam and Sharon were first exposed to bed and breakfasts in Virginia at their own wedding.
-They wanted their marriage ceremony to have the special intimacy and flair that only a Virginia bed and breakfast wedding venue can provide.
+They wanted their marriage ceremony to have the special intimacy and flair that only a Virginia bed and breakfast small wedding or elopement can provide.
 After numerous champagne toasts, enthusiastic support from loved ones, and the unparalleled service received from the smaller bed and breakfast wedding venue, these two innkeepers were hooked!
 Three years later, they launched their own plan to own a bed and breakfast in Virginia, and realized their dream in September 2006.
-After settling in Orange, VA, Sam and Sharon have never looked back!
+After settling in the Town of Orange, VA, Sam and Sharon have never looked back!

 To check room availability at our historic Virginia accommodation, visit our Availability page.